English Literature BA (Hons) module descriptions

 First year

-Block 2: Introduction to the Novel
+Block 1: Introduction to the Novel

 Block 3: Introduction to Drama: Shakespeare

-The module will introduce you to the playwright, William Shakespeare.
+This module will introduce you to the playwright, William Shakespeare.
 It will explore textual production and the performance of plays in the early modern period.
 It will also examine Shakespeare’s meaning in contemporary culture by considering the continued adaptation of his work in other media forms such as novels or films.
 You will use examples of Shakespeare in adaptation to discuss key topics such as gender, social justice and (post)colonialism.
-In doing so, you will explore Shakespeare’s significance to British culture, as well as his global legacy.
+In doing so, the module will explore Shakespeare’s significance to British culture, as well as his global legacy.

 OR you can select to study one route from the list below:

-Drama Route – Revolutions: Staging Plays
+Drama Route – Shifting Stages

 Film Studies route - Disney, Warner Bros and the Business of the Film Studio